nortikin/sverchok/docs/nesting.rst

     # circle verts
     [(0, 1, 0), (0.866, 0.5, 0), (0.866, -0.5, 0), (0, -1, 0), (-0.866, -0.5, 0), (-0.8660, 0.5, 0)],

-    # cube verts, there are all  0.5, but because the zero is not considered significant we can ommit it.
+    # cube verts, there are all  0.5, but because the zero is not considered significant we can omit it.
     [[-.5, -.5, -.5], [-.5, .5, -.5], [.5, .5, -.5], [.5, -.5, -.5], [-.5, -.5, .5], [-.5, .5, .5], [.5, .5, .5], [.5, -.5, .5]]
   ]